From sleep org*sms to lots of farts, this post lists 35 Early and Weird Pregnancy Symptoms!

 I took vitamins B-12, B-6, and Unisom at night, which completely subsided.

-I took it for the remainder of my pregnancy, and the B vitamins made a world of difference!
+I took it for the remainder of my pregnancy, and the B vitamins made a difference!

 Ohh, lordy, the headaches and migraines.